 I’ll bet if you take a look at the food photographers who you most admire, the professional ones will have professional looking props.

 There is a reason why handmade stuff is so expensive.
 Because it’s so dang good looking!
 The prop mistakes I made for years, was always going cheap.

 There will always be deals to find, Thrift store gems to seek out, but building an entire collection on cheapies can make our work look cheap.

 I highly recommend saving some budget for gorgeous hand made pieces.
 Most of the time you can find really nice pinch bowls for under $15.

 Now, firstly, I am not against patterns.
-They are be really beautiful in both props and backgrounds.
+They can be really beautiful in both props and backgrounds.
 But they can also be one hit wonders.

 In that you can’t use them in every second photo on your IG feed.
 They are just too memorable.
 Save patterns for signature pieces that you will use now and then.

-The prop mistakes here is that patterns is that the patterns can compete with your story.
-Or worse the food itself.
+The prop mistakes here are that patterns can compete with your story.
+Or worse, the food itself.

 So please, do buy patterns but make sure they are few and far between. save them for your signature pieces like platters.